$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 The trick: departure day and return day both count as days of physical presence.
 If you left June 1 and returned June 30, you were absent for 28 days (June 2-29), not 30.
 This matters when margins are tight.

-Any single trip exceeding 180 days creates a rebuttable presumption that you broke continuous residence.
+Any single trip of more than six months but less than one year creates a rebuttable presumption that you broke continuous residence.
 This doesn't mean automatic denial — it means USCIS presumes you abandoned your US residence, and you must overcome that presumption with "clear and convincing" evidence:

 • Continued rent/mortgage payments